 The strength and properties of the silk are tuned by changing the ratios of the chemicals the silk is built from.
 Remember we said that proteins are made by chaining together lots of smaller units?
 Well, this really is like building something out of building blocks!
 If you have lots of shapes that go together nicely and build a strong foundation – you can make some strong structures out of it!

-In the case of spider silk, the three main types of building blocks are proline, alanine and glycine.
+In the case of spider silk and the webs they make from that silk, the three main types of building blocks are proline, alanine and glycine – and these combine to make up the giant protein molecules.
 So what are the recipes available for spider silk?

-Adding more glycine (the blue block above) makes the silk stretchier and more elastic.
+Adding more glycine (the blue block above) to the spider protein makes the silk stretchier and more elastic.
 Adding alanine (the yellow block) makes the silk stronger.
 Keeping the water content in the web is also important for strength.
 There are some amazing videos here.

 So if changing around these three building blocks – alanine, proline and glycine – can give us all these different properties of spider silk, imagine how complicated and intricate the things you could make with 20 different blocks would be!

 Now let’s have a look at one of the most incredible proteins there is.
 It’s so great, you’re literally only alive because of it.
 Every time you take a deep breath, this molecule picks oxygen up and then flies around your body, delivering that precious oxygen to every single cell in your body.
 Cool, huh?

 That molecule is haemoglobin.
 To see how important it is, let’s have a little look at the red goop that you try so hard to keep inside your body – blood.